Vein Treatment Options Arlington TX

 Through a small nick in the skin, an FDA approved catheter (ClosureFAST®) is inserted into the vein.
 Radiofrequency energy is then delivered to the vein and seals it shut.
-The result mimics that of Endovenous Laser Ablation in that it closes down the problematic vein, and then the blood is rerouted to nearby healthy veins.
+The result mimics that of Endovenous Laser Ablation because it closes down the problematic vein, and then the blood is rerouted to nearby healthy veins.
 Treatments are done in our office and usually take about 45-30 minutes to complete with success rates greater than 90% and very low recurrence rates.
 Patients can immediately return to normal activity, typically with little to no pain.

 The VenaSeal™ system is the latest treatment option for diseased veins.
 The VenaSeal™ system improves blood flow by closing the diseased vein.
 The system delivers a small amount of a specially formulated medical adhesive inside the diseased vein.
 The adhesive seals the vein shut and blood is rerouted through nearby healthy veins.